krilen/Container_k8s/podman.md

 - Starting a container,  'podman run ...'
 	Will start a container instance of a container image
+	If the images does not exits locally it will search container registries and if it finds the container image it will pull it down then start the container instance.

 		'podman run registry.redhat.io/rhel7/rhel:7.9'
 		Will start the container instance in attached mode and you will see the output on the screen